-In or around 1991 TATOC existed as an unincorporated collection of timeshare committee Chairpersons.
+In or around 1991 TATOC existed as an unincorporated collection of timeshare committee chairpersons.
 They met at various times during a year to discuss issues they all encountered whilst deliberating over the management issues surrounding the performance of the club they served.

 To further the knowledge as to educate themselves regarding “running issues” a timeshare club was formed, and it calls itself TATOC.
-The association purpose was to deliver the promised benefits which flowed from the sale of the timeshare and the club members the consumer had acquired.
+The purpose was to deliver the promised benefits which flowed from the sale of the timeshare and the club members the consumer had acquired.

-For Those unfamiliar with the Timeshare concept you may not fully appreciate that when you acquire a timeshare, you generally acquire the right to occupy a holiday property, located within the confines of a Resort and in a fixed week in a calendar year.
-As 52 weeks exist in any given year it becomes obvious that there are many owners who have acquired the ‘right to occupy’ the property all be it at different weeks thus the property, the rights acquired, and the preservation of the concept needs to be managed.
+For those unfamiliar with the timeshare concept you may not fully appreciate that when you acquire a timeshare, you generally acquire the right to occupy a holiday property, located within the confines of a resort and in a fixed week in a calendar year.
+As 52 weeks exist in any given year it becomes obvious that there are many owners who have acquired the ‘right to occupy’ the property all be it at different weeks.
+Thus the property, the rights acquired, and the preservation of the concept needs to be managed.

-As timeshare is supported by a collection of convoluted arrangements parties and sub-parties in the product by its very nature is complex and need a certain degree of explanations which cannot be done simply by presenting it in written form.
+As timeshare is supported by a collection of convoluted arrangements parties and sub-parties in the product by its very nature is complex and need a certain degree of explanation which cannot be done simply by presenting it in written form.

-Therefore, in most cases, the explanation regarding what benefits the product will deliver, are explained verbally by the seller timeshare.
+Therefore, in most cases, the explanation regarding what benefits the product will deliver, are explained verbally by the seller of the timeshare.
 This practice of delivering verbal representations is a universal practice, the preferred method of every timeshare developer.
 Accordingly, what was said or implied in the sales event can result in different interpretations by the listener, therefore naturally disputes can arise from different interpretations.

-When timeshare is sold and acquired it is the implied or perceived expectations which are delivered by the Committee, therefore, they are sometime in the “thick” of the arguments between the seller and the buyers.
+When timeshare is sold and acquired it is the implied or perceived expectations which are delivered by the committee, therefore, they are sometime in the “thick” of the arguments between the seller and the buyers.

-So, it stands to reason the impartial committee are in the middle of the much-debated timeshare product.
+So, it stands to reason the impartial committees are in the middle of the much-debated timeshare product.
 Due to that fact and the corresponding liability which exists in being a committee member in an unincorporated association, this group [on the 10th of December 2001] (17 years ago), created and staged a company and called “The Associations of Timeshare Owners Committees Ltd”, (TATOC).